Pattie Boyd: Marriage to George Harrison

 Boyd was in a relationship with photographer Eric Swayne when, at 19 (2 weeks away from her 20th birthday), she met Harrison, on 2 March 1964, and therefore declined his initial date proposal.
 Several days later, having ended the relationship with Swayne, she accompanied Harrison to a private gentlemen's club called the Garrick Club, chaperoned by the Beatles' manager, Brian Epstein.
 With the Beatles frequently away on concert tours, she and Harrison subsequently saw each other as often as their professional commitments allowed.
 In July 1964, Harrison bought Kinfauns, a house in Esher, Surrey, to escape the constant attention of fans in central London, and Boyd soon moved into the house.

 Boyd had her first encounter with LSD in early 1965 when the couple's dentist, John Riley, secretly laced his guests' coffee with the drug during a dinner party at his home.
 As she was getting ready to leave with Harrison and John and Cynthia Lennon, Riley told them that he had spiked their drinks and tried to persuade them to stay.
 Outside, Boyd was in an agitated state from the drug and threatened to break a shop window, but Harrison pulled her away.
 Later, when Boyd and her group were in a lift on their way up to the Ad Lib Club, they mistakenly believed it was on fire.

-The couple were engaged on 25 December 1965, and married on 21 January 1966 in a ceremony at Epsom register office.
+The couple became engaged on 25 December 1965, and married on 21 January 1966 in a ceremony at Epsom register office.
 In his "How a Beatle Lives" profile in the Evening Standard in March 1966, Harrison stressed the equality of their relationship and credited Boyd with broadening his outlook.
 In September and October, after the Beatles' final concert tour, Boyd and Harrison spent six weeks in India, as guests of Indian classical musician Ravi Shankar.
 While in Bombay, as Harrison continued his sitar studies under Shankar's tutelage, Boyd began learning to play the dilruba, a bow-played string instrument.
 Due to the attention of fans and the press, they left the city with Shankar and stayed on houseboats on Dal Lake in Kashmir.
 On their return to England, Boyd and Harrison continued to adhere to a lifestyle of yoga and vegetarianism, and Boyd received further tutoring on the dilruba from Shiv Dayal Batish.
 (Note: Batish described her as a "smart student" who quickly mastered the basics of the instrument.)